krzysz00/rust-kernel/README.md

 to get as close to the beta build as possible.
 When you do that, make sure to check out the corresponding source code. (`rustup.sh`, which is Rust's installer script, also takes a `--prefix` option).

-(*NOTE*: 1.0-stable is not the sources from the day of release.
-I'm currently developing on nightly 2015-05-15 and the sources for 1.1-beta.
-Newer nightlies should work fire, however.)